akira-y-suzuki/google-signin-page/README.md

 At the semi-top of the file, theres a function called onSubmit() that is called when the form is finished.
 The email and password inputted is saved to userEmail and userPassword.
 After running, it'll change the HTML to a google error page.
 Change that if you want!

 **My to-do list:**
+- Make file smaller.
+Theres about 750 KB of CSS classes, and you can't really get rid of that, but some of the HTML and JS isn't needed.
 - Add swipe animation for transitioning between email and password form (Impossible difficulty)
 - Add go back to email if you click on the left button on the password page
 - Fix password input box being a little higher than Google's